sphen13/munki-scripts/munki proxy-check/README.md

 This is a munki preflight script.
 When installed, each time munki is run, it will detect a local munki proxy via bonjour and change the `SoftwareRepoURL` key in `ManagedInstalls.plist` to point to the discovered local repo.
 Subsequent runs if a proxy is not detected or the proxy fails to pass a test we will revert back to the previously used `SoftwareRepoURL`.

+Also added apple sus caching as well.
+It do the same behavior as above for the `CatalogURL` key of `com.apple.SoftwareUpdate.plist`.
+It tests to see if the default catalog returns a valid response from the proxy.
+If anything fails it will keep the current setting.

 This has been designed to work with a [sphen/munki-proxy](https://hub.docker.com/r/sphen/munki-proxy/) docker container that has mDNS enabled.

 ## How to Build